Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Floor diagrams via the tropical theory

+\end{proof} For an example, see Figure \ref{fig-cycles}.
+The elevator edges appearing in cycles are $e_1$, $e_3$, $e_5$ and $e_6$.
+We let $C_1$ be any cycle containing $e_1$, and $C_2$ the unique cycle not containing $e_1$.
+The edge $e_2$ is part of $C_1$, but not of $C_2$.
+The two equations for $C_1$ and $C_2$ restricted to the four edges $e_1,\ldots,e_4$ produce an upper triangular matrix immediatly in this example, without any reduction being necessary.

-Combining Lemma~\ref{lem-cyclesindependent} and Proposition~\ref{lem-cyclesvisible}, we deduce the following non-trivial fact: \begin{corollary} For horizontally stretched point conditions leading to floor-decomposed tropical stable maps, any $(\Gamma,f)$ that contributes with non-zero multiplicity to a tropical descendant Gromov--Witten invariant is non-superabundant. \end{corollary} \begin{proof} From Proposition \ref{lem-cyclesvisible} we can conclude that all cycles of $\Gamma$ are visible in the image $f(\Gamma)$.
-From Lemma \ref{lem-cyclesindependent} we can conclude that they form independent conditions.
+Combining Lemma~\ref{lem-cyclesindependent} and Proposition~\ref{lem-cyclesvisible}, we deduce the following non-trivial fact: \begin{corollary} For horizontally stretched point conditions leading to floor-decomposed tropical stable maps, any $(\Gamma,f)$ that contributes with a non-zero multiplicity to a tropical descendant Gromov--Witten invariant is non-superabundant. \end{corollary} \begin{proof} From Proposition \ref{lem-cyclesvisible} we can conclude that all cycles of $\Gamma$ are visible in the image $f(\Gamma)$.
+From Lemma \ref{lem-cyclesindependent} we can conclude that those whose edges span $\mathbb{R}^2$ each impose two conditions, which are independent.
+Each flat cycle as in Proposition \ref{lem-cyclesvisible} (C) gives one condition, and the set of all conditions of the visible cycle is also independent.
+Also, each flat cycle imposes the existence of higher-valent vertices.
 It follows that the space of deformations of $(\Gamma,f)$ is of the expected dimension, and hence $(\Gamma,f)$ is not superabundant. \end{proof}

 \begin{remark} For tropical stable maps to $\mathbb{R}^n$ with $n\geq 3$, there is no analogous statement known, i.e.\ it is not known whether there is a configuration of points such that all tropical stable maps (of non-zero multiplicity) satisfying the conditions are not superabundant, or even if there is a configuration of points forcing all cycles to be visible, which is a much weaker condition.
-It would be interesting to study the effect of floor stretched conditions in higher dimensions. \end{remark}
+It would be interesting to study the effect of floor stretched conditions in higher dimensions, particularly in light of~\cite[Theorem~1.1(1)]{MR16} and its potential applicability. \end{remark}

 \begin{lemma} Let $(\Gamma,f)$ be a floor-decomposed tropical stable map contributing to a tropical descendant Gromov--Witten invariant with non-zero multiplicity.
-Then every vertex of $\Gamma$ which is not adjacent to a marked end is trivalent of genus $0$. \end{lemma} \begin{proof}
+Then every vertex of $\Gamma$ which is not adjacent to a marked end or a flat cycle is trivalent of genus $0$. \end{lemma} \begin{proof}